dkhn61/JobPortal/README.md

-A Spring Boot application includes Sprng Web and Spring JPA
+A Spring Boot application includes Spring Web and Spring JPA